About the course

 Financial support from the training provider

-All qualifications must be gained by the start of the course.
-We will consider applications from people who are finishing a qualification but any offer would be fully subject to the successful completion of relevant qualifications.
+Qualifications must be gained by the start of the course.
+We consider applications from those finishing a qualification - offers would be subject to successful completion of qualifications.

-• GCSE Maths and English at least Grade C/4 or equivalent
+- GCSE Maths/English/Science (Primary) at least Grade C/4 or equivalent - we accept most equivalency tests

-For Secondary, degrees are usually, though not exclusively, relevant to the subjects to be taught.
+Secondary; degrees should be, though not exclusively, relevant to the subjects to be taught.
 We may request you undertake an SKE course to increase your subject knowledge.
+Good A’ level results in your subject, whilst not a requirement, will strengthen your application.

 Understanding of children as learners